Inspection Reports for

 Findings

-The facility failed to report unwitnessed injury falls with fractures, failed to perform neurological assessments after falls, failed to ensure a safe environment to prevent falls, failed to properly assess and monitor pain and anxiety medications, failed to follow pharmacy recommendations timely, failed to maintain sanitary food handling and infection control practices.
+The facility failed to report unwitnessed injury falls with fractures, failed to perform neurological assessments after falls, failed to ensure a safe environment to prevent falls, failed to properly assess and monitor pain and anxiety medications, failed to follow pharmacy recommendations timely, failed to maintain sanitary food preparation and serving practices, and failed to properly clean resident rooms and wear gloves when exposed to body fluids.

 Deficiencies (8)

-Failed to report 2 unwitnessed injury falls with fractures in accordance with State law.
+F225: The facility failed to report 2 unwitnessed injury falls with fractures for resident #31 in accordance with State law within 5 working days.

-Failed to do neurological assessments on residents after falls.
+F309: The facility failed to perform neurological assessments on 2 residents (#2, #20) after unwitnessed falls.

-Failed to ensure resident environment remained free of accident hazards and provide adequate supervision and assistive devices to prevent falls.
+F323: The facility failed to ensure the resident's environment remained free of accident hazards and failed to provide adequate supervision and assistive devices to prevent falls for resident #31 who sustained hip and back fractures.

-Failed to appropriately assess pain prior to and after administration of as needed pain medication and failed to assess effectiveness of as needed anti-anxiety medication.
+F329: The facility failed to assess pain prior to and after administration of as needed pain medication for resident #30 and failed to assess effectiveness of as needed anti-anxiety medication for resident #12.

-Failed to provide pharmaceutical services assuring accurate administration of Lasix medication.
+F425: The facility failed to provide pharmaceutical services assuring accurate administration of Lasix for resident #47, including failure to properly hold and resume medication orders.

 Report Facts